Table of Contents

 Choosing the right jurisdiction for your IT business in the UAE is one of the most important decisions you’ll make when setting up your company.
 It affects your business structure, legal compliance, cost, ownership rights, and ability to operate in certain markets.

-Mainland refers to the area regulated by the Department of Economic Development (DED).
+Mainland refers to the area regulated by the Dubai Department of Economy and Tourism (DET).
 Companies here can operate anywhere within the UAE and internationally without restriction.
 It’s ideal for businesses targeting the local UAE market and those looking to work with government entities.

 Free Zones are special economic areas that allow 100% foreign ownership and offer business-friendly benefits like tax exemptions and simplified procedures.
 However, companies in Free Zones are generally limited to operating within the zone or internationally, unless they appoint a local distributor to trade on the mainland.